- Type: Street Food/Chaat

 One serving of Bhelpuri gives 289 calories, out of which carbohydrates comprise 157 calories, proteins account for 31 calories, and the remaining 101 calories come from fat.
 One serving of bhelpuri gives about 4 percent of the total daily caloric requirement of a standard adult diet of 2000 calories.

-A crispy, crunchy, sweet and spicy snack that fills the mouth with an enchanting union of flavors and textures, Bhelpuri is a light and delectable snack that brings you the authentic essence of Indian street food packed in a rolled paper cone.
+A crispy, crunchy, sweet, and spicy street food that fills the mouth with an enchanting union of flavors and textures, Bhelpuri is a light and delectable street food that brings an authentic essence of Indian street food packed in a rolled paper cone.

 Related Food Items